 Here, the toy train had been put to bed, but the fairy story figures were still illuminated.

 There was the princess who kissed the frog, and another set of miners besides those from the Ore Mountains of Saxony who gave German Christmas markets so many traditions: the seven dwarfs who here surrounded Snow White.

 The fairy tale characters of the Dresden Christmas Markets have their own little Railway Station at a stop called “The Fairy Wood”.

-In fact this caused me to discover that Columbus, Ohio and Dresden are partner cities, and it is in Columbus’s world renowned German Village that German heritage kept alive.
+In fact, this caused me to discover that Columbus, Ohio, and Dresden are partner cities, and it is in Columbus’s world-renowned German Village that their U.S. German heritage is kept alive.

 The Dresden Christmas Markets almost flow one into another, in 2017 there are eleven, big and small, each with a particular personality.

 This is where locals annually meet and exchange good wishes, tall tales and true, and general conviviality.

 This one on the Postplatz seems popular with students.